Elections (New Zealand)

 New Zealand held its first parliamentary election in 1853 but the number of people who were allowed to vote was quite restricted.

-Here you can find out more about the history of voting and how this changed over the years.
+To find out about the history of voting and how this changed over the years.

-- From the A-Z tab choose the letter V.
+- From the Stories A-Z tab choose the letter V.

 - Then select Voting rights.